Danar2714/infrastructure-monitoring-zabbix/README.md

 | MikroTik RB260GS | SNMP device              | SwOS with SNMP enabled                          |
 | LAN Subnet       | Managed infrastructure   | 172.16.0.0/24                                   |

-Each host is monitored using the most appropriate method—SNMP or Zabbix Agent—providing metrics such as:
+Each host is monitored using the most appropriate method (SNMP or Zabbix Agent) providing metrics such as:

 - CPU, RAM, and disk usage
 - Network throughput
-- Temperature and system health
+- System health
-- Uptime, logs, storage, and performance indicators
+- Problems, logs, and performance indicators

 ## 3. Repository Layout